This article includes links I have been paid to include.

 If you are in college, and you are pursuing your dream career, you want to maintain your memory sharp, boost your brainpower, and safeguard your brain from potential damage.
 Fortunately, with superfoods, you can ensure you do this effectively and successfully.
 All without costing you any extra time whatsoever.
 Below are some of the most popular superfoods that will help you boost your overall brain power.

-According to various studies, apples are not only a fantastic all year round snack but also a great superfood to consume during exam week!
+According to various studies, apples are not only a fantastic all-year-round snack but also a great superfood to consume during exam week!
 Drinking apple juice and taking apples boosts brain health courtesy of their antioxidant elements.

-The avocado is the ideal superfood for improving brain function.
+Avocado is the ideal superfood for improving brain function.
 Its superb blend of nutrients is known to boost cognitive functions such as focus and memory.
 Avocadoes are famous for their distinct stroke-fighting properties.
 They help minimize the risk of blood vessel clots, which hamper the proper flow of blood to the brain.

 Beetroots are another excellent superfood for the brain.
 When you juice them, they boost brainpower.
 This red-coloured vegetable features high nitrate concentrations that not only open blood vessels in the body, but also increase blood and oxygen flow to your brain.
 Consequently, beetroots enhance brain skills like focus, attention, and organization.